MonsieurDa/cloudorbit/README.md

 * 3 - Create a bucket to store terraform state files

-* 4 - Cloud Resource Manager API
+* 4 - Enable Cloud Resource Manager API

+* 5 - Enable Identity and Access Management (IAM) API

 ### PS: Github actions is used to automate the continous integration (C.I)